Period (number theory): Definition

-where $P$ is a polynomial and $Q$ a rational function on $\mathbb{R}^n$ with rational coefficients.
+where $P$ is a polynomial and $Q$ a rational function on $\R^n$ with rational coefficients.
 A complex number is a period if its real and imaginary parts are periods.

-An alternative definition allows $P$ and $Q$ to be algebraic functions; this looks more general, but is equivalent.
-The coefficients of the rational functions and polynomials can also be generalised to algebraic numbers because irrational algebraic numbers are expressible in terms of areas of suitable domains.
+An equivalent definition allows $P$ and $Q$ to be algebraic functions.
+The coefficients of the rational functions and polynomials can also be generalized to algebraic numbers because irrational algebraic numbers are expressible in terms of areas of suitable domains.

 In the other direction, $Q$ can be restricted to be the constant function $1$ or $-1$, by replacing the integrand with an integral of $\pm 1$ over a region defined by a polynomial in additional variables.

-In other words, a (nonnegative) period is the volume of a region in $\mathbb{R}^n$ defined by polynomial inequalities with rational coefficients.
+In other words, a (nonnegative) period is the volume of a region in $\R^n$ defined by polynomial inequalities with rational coefficients.

 Properties and motivation

-The periods are intended to bridge the gap between the well-behaved algebraic numbers, which form a class too narrow to include many common mathematical constants and the transcendental numbers, which are uncountable and apart from very few specific examples hard to describe.
+Periods are intended to bridge the gap between the countable algebraic numbers, whose properties have been well-studied, and transcendental numbers, which are uncountable and hard to describe apart from a very few specific examples.
 The latter are also not generally computable.
+Periods include some of those transcendental numbers that can be described in an algorithmic way and only contain a finite amount of information.

-The ring of periods $\mathcal P$ lies in between the fields of algebraic numbers $\mathbb \overline{Q}$ and complex numbers $\mathbb C$ (ie $\mathbb \overline{Q}\sub \mathcal P\sub \mathbb C$) and is countable.
+The ring of periods $\mathcal P$ lies in between the fields of algebraic numbers $\mathbb \overline{Q}$ and complex numbers $\C$ and is countable.
 The periods themselves are all computable, and in particular definable.

-Periods include some of those transcendental numbers, that can be described in an algorithmic way and only contain a finite amount of information.